sourcegraph/sourcegraph-public-snapshot/doc/dev/incidents.md

 ## Resolving the incident

 The goal is to resolve the incident as quickly and safely as possible.
-Your default action should be to rollback to a known good state instead of fixing forward.
+Your default action should be to rollback to a known good state instead of trying to identify the exact issue and fixing it.

 Here are some useful procedures: